HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 When you think of a Venus Flytrap growing natively you may think of a dank stinky bog with poor light levels.
 This isn't actually correct as natively this plant grows in much more exposed locations which receive large amounts of direct sunlight.

-You need to fulfil the watering instructions below and if you do this, locations receiving direct sunlight are ideal.
+You need to fulfill the watering instructions below and if you do this, locations receiving direct sunlight are ideal.
 If you can't do this, find the brightest possible spot you have.

 As with all houseplants, if your Venus Flytrap's previous home was very dark, plan its move to a spot in sunshine gradually, otherwise you risk burning the leaves to a crisp.
 Start with an hour of exposure a day, then build up over the following week or so.